Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Scenarios for geographic load shifting

-In this section we apply the above models to a number of scenarios.
+In this section we apply the above models to different scenarios.
 We consider scenarios for a commercial data centre attempting to optimise emissions through use of solar energy and wind energy and for HPC centres offloading work to centres in low-emission regions.
 The locations used are shown in Fig. \ref{fig_locations}.
-The countries are used in the commercial data centre scenarios, the HPC sites in the HPC scenarios.
+The countries are used in the commercial data centre scenarios, the HPC centres in the HPC scenarios.